By Constant Ondo

 They then must not only retain this asset but also grow it.
-Which, in other words, means gather knowledge and then make sure it is used by everyone.
+Which, in other words, means gathering knowledge and then making sure it is used by everyone.

-Unfortunately, many companies tend to focus on the formalisation/registration process, and afterwards simply make the collected knowledge available to all.
+Unfortunately, many companies tend to focus on the formalization/registration process, and afterwards simply make the collected knowledge available to all.

 Their strategy stops at knowledge capitalization.